 Oh, Johnson was not done.

-"I don't appreciate that," Johnson said, referring specifically to the boos.
+"I don't appreciate that," Johnson told ESPN.com, referring specifically to the boos.
 "Stay with us and believe with us.
 That's what you're here for.
 You're here to support.
 If something bad happens, that's not our plan.
 Stay positive, stay encouraging.
 We'll fight.
 Just stick with us a while."

 Cincinnati pulled off a 41-20 victory, but Johnson, like many athletes, seems misguided.